 When it comes to running your Google Ads campaigns, it’s important to optimise your campaigns for maximum return to your business as a whole.
 And whether that return is from an online or offline channel, it’s all part of the same pie.
 That’s why ad measurement and tracking the full impact of your campaigns is so important.
 It can help to start conversations or planning sessions by getting you to think about how best to connect with today’s 'omnichannel' consumers who move seamlessly between channels depending on their needs in the moment.

-We’ll get you started on a simple model that you can bring to the boardroom (or water cooler) that gets everyone thinking about the full impact that digital is contributing.
-Then, we’ll go over how you can potentially get even better data to work with.
+We’ll get you started on a simple ad measurement model that you can bring to the boardroom (or water cooler) that gets everyone thinking about the full impact that digital is contributing.
+Then we’ll go over how you can potentially get even better data to work with.

-Calculate the value of offline sales that is driven by your online ads.
+Calculate the value of offline conversions driven by your online ads

 Step 1: Let’s gather some data about your offline conversion rates and order values.

-Data Point 1: Number of shop visits conversions = 7,500
+Data point 1: Number of store visit conversions = 7,500

 This is the number of people who visit your business after seeing an online ad.

-Shop visit conversions for Search, Shopping, Google Display Network and YouTube campaigns is a feature available in Google Ads for eligible advertisers.
-The metric provides insight into the number of users who visited a shop up to 30 days after they clicked on your Search or Display ad, or watched or engaged with your YouTube ad.
-Contact a Google Account Manager and see if you’re eligible for this feature.
-To learn more about different online-to-offline measurement solutions, have a look at this guide.
+Store visit conversions for Shopping, Google Display Network, YouTube and search campaigns is a feature available in Google Ads for eligible advertisers.
+The metric provides insight into the number of users who visited a shop up to 30 days after they clicked on your search or display ad, or watched or engaged with your YouTube ad.
+Contact a Google Account manager and see if you’re eligible for this feature.

 If you aren't eligible for shop visit reporting, you can make some assumptions about the number of shop visits that you've received by reviewing clicks on the 'Get Directions' or 'Get Location Details' links in your location extensions.
 You can make some assumptions about how many people visited your shop who expressed interest by clicking on those links.